ICT4H/atomfeed/doc/event-driven.md

             <entry>..</entry>
         </feed>

-This feed has been finished, and should not change.
-It can therefore have cache ehaders with a long time-to-live.

-Conumers wishing to find older or newer entries than the ones in this feed can find them by following the "prev" and "next" links respectively.
+This feed has been archived, and should therefore never change.
+Consumers wishing to find older or newer entries than the ones in this feed can find them by following the "prev" and "next" links respectively.

     <?xml version="1.0">
         <feed xmlns="http://www.w3.org/2005/Atom">